cdp-trial-patterns/data-in-motion/03_resize_image.md

 ### 3.2.2 Creating the AWS Lambda function

 In order to speed up the deployment, we’re going to leverage some scripts to automate the deployment.
 It assumes that your AWS CLI is properly configured locally on your laptop and you can use the jq command for reading JSON payloads.

 1. Create the Lambda function using the AWS CLI.
 Follow the script instructions [here](https://docs.cloudera.com/dataflow/cloud/quickstart-functions/topics/cdf-functions-qs-aws-lambda.html).

+   Note: The [Cloudera YouTube channel video](https://youtu.be/oqaT7FDd0Fc?t=2579) for this use case demonstrates this method.

-1. Create the Lambda function using the AWS Console.
+2. Create the Lambda function using the AWS Console.
 If you wish to deploy the flow in AWS Lambda manually, you can follow the steps described [here](https://docs.cloudera.com/dataflow/cloud/aws-lambda-functions/topics/cdf-create-aws-lambda-function.html).

 ### 3.2.3 Invoke the AWS Lambda function